how do I write a book - a guide

 Top 16 Up-and-Coming Indie Authors

-Those of us around long enough to know Beetlejuice movie #1 will realise that Indie Authors become their own publisher – they don’t pay some other company to publish.
-This list includes (to my knowledge) people who have made their personal brand into a publishing imprint – at least in the beginning – and have had success.
-I think it’s important to look beyond the obvious authors who had a leg up via television or similar.
-Most are emerging indie authors from Australia but a few are based elsewhere and some have parlayed their success in indie publishing into traditional publishing deals.
+Those of us around long enough to know Beetlejuice movie #1 will realise that Indie Authors become their own micro publisher – they don’t pay some other company to publish.
+If you want to do this also, my new book on Micro Publishing is coming soon.
+This list includes (to my knowledge) authors who have made their personal brand into a publishing imprint – at least in the beginning – and have had success.
+I think it’s important to look beyond the obvious authors who have had a leg up.
+Most are emerging indie authors from Australia but a few are based elsewhere and some parlayed their success in indie publishing into traditional publishing deals.
 You’ll notice most actively publish multiple books.
-This is because we always get better when we do a process again, revising what didn’t work and improving on things like blurbs, keywords, titles, cover design, and more.
-Personal Development: Author:…
+This is because we always get better when we do a process again, revising what didn’t work and…

 Read more